MrLionware/screencapturekit-audio-capture/examples/README.md

 ## Need Help?

-- Check the main README for API documentation
+- Check the main [README](../README.md) for full API documentation
-- Review `TEST-REPORT.md` for implementation details
+- Run `npm test` to verify your setup works correctly
-- See `test-suite.js` for comprehensive testing examples
+- See [typescript-example.ts](typescript-example.ts) for type-safe patterns